-We are a department of educators and researchers who prepare the next generation of educational leaders, researchers, instructional designers, and teacher educators.
+What We Do We are a department of educators and researchers who prepare the next generation of educational leaders, researchers, instructional designers, and teacher educators.
 Our Ph.D. program has a strong focus on diversity, equity, and interdisciplinarity, offering students the opportunity to pursue research in areas such as instructional interventions, including specialized instruction for students with disabilities; innovative use of technology; bi/multilingualism; multiliteracy; teacher preparation; family engagement, learning in community settings; and science, technology and mathematics (STEM) teaching and learning.
 Our faculty express their commitment to improving educational achievement and equity through research, professional development, and collaborations with community partners.
+Foundational Coursework All TAL doctoral students take a set of foundational courses including Introduction to the Science of Learning, Introduction to Research, Teaching and Teacher Education, and Issues and Trends in Multicultural Education.
+In addition, students take at least 15 credits of coursework in research methods, selected from a range of options covering quantitative, qualitative, and mixed methods approach to design and data analysis.

 The Ph.D. program is designed to prepare candidates to do research in a variety of educational contexts, including PreK-12 schools and informal learning environments.
 Program graduates have also taken positions that are focused on pre-service teacher preparation, teacher professional development, or curriculum development, to name a few areas.

-The deadline to submit applications for fall admissions is June 30.
+The deadline to submit applications for fall admissions is March 1st.
 However, review of applications will begin in January.
 Applicants are therefore advised to submit their applications as early as possible.

 The Department does not have a minimum score for admission.
 Instead, an applicant’s GRE scores (This requirement cannot be waived) are considered as one indicator of academic competence.
 Faculty also consider the applicant’s background, stated goals, and letters of recommendation.